awsdocs/amazon-connect-admin-guide/doc_source/how-quick-connects-work.md

 **Note**
 If you don't create and then select a custom agent whisper flow, Amazon Connect plays the [default agent whisper flow](default-agent-whisper.md), which says the queue name\.

 1. The next [Set whisper flow](set-whisper-flow.md) block is triggered\.
-It plays the Custom\_Customer\_Whisper to John, for example, "Your call is not connecting to an agent\."
+It plays the Custom\_Customer\_Whisper to John, for example, "Your call is now connecting to an agent\."
 **Note**
 If you don't create and then select a custom customer whisper flow, Amazon Connect plays the [default customer whisper flow](default-customer-whisper.md), which plays a beep\.